-Inspired by Nature’s lush forms, I use porcelain and stoneware to create my own personal garden.
+Inspired by Nature’s lush forms, I use the clay to create my own personal gardens.
 Most often I begin on the wheel and

 then alter the shapes, adding hand coiled leaves, seeds and berries, or suggestions of vines, flowers, bark and twigs.
 I decorate the forms - inside out and upside down.
 While slowly drying the layered attachments of coils, swirls and curls, I sometimes add color using underglaze watercolors, painting right onto the drying clay... swirling the paints to imitate clouds, forests, garden greens or ocean waves.
-On the bisqued forms, I draw caricatures of some of my favorite animal life .... sweet swimming koi, inquisitive big-eyed bluebirds, smiling herons, loving little owls or fantastical (sometimes theatrical) penguins using additional underglaze paints, pencils and pastels.
+On the bisque forms, I draw caricatures of some of my favorite animal and sea life .... sweet swimming koi, big-eyed bluebirds, smiling herons, inquisitive little owls or theatrical penguin families ...using additional underglaze paints, pencils and pastels.

 Rue de Lille

 Bowl and Pitcher

 6 1/4" H x 15" W x 11 1/2" D.